AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Experimental Results

 Previous literature examines the grasp pose tracking method in a human-robot hand-over setting~\cite{yang2021reactive}.
 For our fish-catching experiment, it poses extra challenges for the tracking system: (i) the underwater environment greatly decreases the contact friction between the gripper and the robot fish; (ii) the fish is pretty small and tolerates small final pose errors, while the handing object is usually larger; (iii) humans tend to stabilize the objects when the robot is about to grasp, while the fish keeps moving in the whole grasping process; (iv) the point cloud would be noisier due to the light reflection and refraction in water.

 In our experiment, we randomly place 8 robot fish in the fish tank each time.
 Fig.~\ref{fig_fish_res}~(a) shows different robot fish used in our experiments.
 Note that we have multiple instances for each kind of fish.
 The robot will try to catch all the swimming fish, and we record the success rate during grasping.
-The whole procedure is repeated 5 times, and we show the detail performance in Fig.~\ref{fig_fish_res}~(b).
+The whole procedure is repeated 5 times, and we show the detailed performance in Fig.~\ref{fig_fish_res}~(b).
 We illustrate the process of the robot catching a fish in Fig.~\ref{fig_fish_demo} and the full video can be found in Appendix B (Movie S10).
 The average success rate achieves 75.5\%.
 We can see that our grasp perception system is robust in this challenging dynamic grasping scenario.

 We further conduct a failure analysis and found that the failed cases can be divided into five categories, as shown in Fig.~\ref{fig_failure}.
-In nearly a half of the failure cases, the fish slips away although the grasp pose is good, mainly due to the small friction in the water.
+In nearly half of the failure cases, the fish slips away although the grasp pose is good, mainly due to the small friction in the water.
 The second and fourth reasons are that the predicted future grasp pose falls in front of or behind the fish.
 The main reason is that the robot fish would change its speed during moving and the historical momentum is outdated.
 The third reason is that the grasp quality is not good enough, and the gripper finger would push the fish away during closing.
 The last reason is the correspondence switch, which happens when there are two close and similar fish.
 The correspondence switch would inject noise into the history pose buffer and lead to a wrong predicted future grasp pose.

 On the other hand, the heuristic method achieves an average success rate of 62.5\%.
-During grasping, we found that this nearest target policy is more possible to fall behind the moving target during tracking, and takes a longer time to enter the grasping state.
-Specifically, the baseline method takes 12.7\% more time than our method on the successful grasps on average.
+During grasping, we found that this nearest target policy is more likely to fall behind the moving target during tracking, and takes a longer time to enter the grasping state.
+Specifically, it takes 12.7\% more time than our method on the successful grasps on average.

 Overall, the grasp perception system can run at 7 Hz on an Nvidia 2060 GPU.